hyperledger-labs/minifabric/README.md

 Since you specified the name and version during the install, you do not have to specify again, minifab remembers what action was take last time.

+# To invoke chaincode methods
+Minifab utilize the -p parameter to invoke a chaincode method.
+The -p parameter should include the method name and its parameters, its format is like the following:
+` minifab invoke -n chaincode_name -p '"methodname","p1","p2",...'`

+Since chaincode invoke very much depends on how the chaincode methods were developed, it is important to know the method before you actually try to invoke it.
+The following two examples invoke the `simple` chaincode `invoke` and `query` methods:

+`minifab invoke -n simple -p '"invoke","a","b","5"'` `minifab invoke -p '"query","a"'`

+Notice that the second invoke missing the chaincode name parameter, that command will still work because the current context for chaincode is still simple.
+If you intend to invoke a different chaincode from the current context for chaincode, then you will need to specify the -n parameter, once it executes, that chaincode becomes the current context for chaincode.